atlassian/data-center-helm-charts/BREAKING_CHANGES.md

 Error: unable to build kubernetes objects from release manifest: error validating "": error validating data: [ValidationError(StatefulSet.spec.template.spec.securityContext): unknown field "enabled" in io.k8s.api.core.v1.PodSecurityContext, ValidationError(StatefulSet.spec.template.spec.securityContext): unknown field "gid" in io.k8s.api.core.v1.PodSecurityContext]
 ```

-It means your `value.yaml` file contains the unsupported `enabled` or `gid` values for the `securityContext`.
+It means your `values.yaml` file contains the unsupported `enabled` or `gid` values for the `securityContext`.
 Please follow the steps from `securityContext` change above.

+### OpenSearch Credentials in Confluence Helm Chart

+OpenSearch credentials are now passed as environment variables instead of JVM arguments in the ConfigMap.
+This is a breaking change for existing Confluence Helm charts that use bundled OpenSearch (`opensearch.enabled` is set to true).

+In **2.0.0** `-Dopensearch.password` has been removed from config-jvm ConfigMap.
+OpenSearch credentials and other relevant settings are now passed as environment variables and written to `confluence.cfg.xml` in the image entrypoint (See: [Add Opensearch properties](https://bitbucket.org/atlassian-docker/docker-atlassian-confluence-server/pull-requests/192/overview)).

+When upgrading Confluence Helm chart to version 2.0.0, you **must** set `confluence.forceConfigUpdate` to true in Helm values file, which will force the image entrypoint to recreate the `confluence.cfg.xml` file with the new Opensearch properties.
+This is a one-time operation.
+After the upgrade, you can set `confluence.forceConfigUpdate` to false.